TMEM-MRI: A Pilot Feasibility Study of MRI for Imaging of TMEM in Patients With Operable Breast Cancer (TMEM-MRI)

 Detailed Description

-The goal of this study is to assess the feasibility of a new imaging technology in the management of breast cancer.
-Tumor Microenvironment of Metastasis - Magnetic Resonance imaging (TMEM-MRI) has the ability to detect tumor areas with more leakiness (perfusion), where cancer cell enter blood vessels to travel to other sites.
+The primary objective of this study is to develop a magnetic resonance imaging (MRI) based method for assessing TMEM-mediated permeability associated with cancer cell dissemination in breast cancer patients.
+TMEM-MRI has the ability to detect tumor areas with more leakiness (perfusion), where cancer cells enter blood vessels to travel to other sites.
 This novel TMEM-MRI has potential to be used in clinical practice to identify tumors with high leakiness that might have higher chances to recur after breast cancer treatment.
 In addition, TMEM-MRI can potentially be used to assess response to preoperative treatments (chemotherapy, hormonal therapy) over time.

 Study Type